ylevental/AOD-vs-PM2.5-Prediction-Methods/README.md

 ## Data Repository

 The PM2.5 data for this project was sourced from the **[OpenAQ Project](https://openaq.org/)** (covering 2016-2019).
-For reference, the specific stations used were Addis Ababa: US Diplomatic Post (Central & School), and Los Angeles: Anaheim, Santa Clarita, Glendora, North-Main, Reseda, South Long Beach.
+The raw data was originally stored in a `Reference.zip` file which was too large for the repository.
+More specifically, the stations used were Addis Ababa: US Diplomatic Post (Central & School), and Los Angeles: Anaheim, Santa Clarita, Glendora, North-Main, Reseda, South Long Beach.

 ## Installation